Milos Island Guide

 For those seeking a more traditional experience, the northwestern villages of Trypiti, Triovasalos, and the capital, Plaka, offer alternative accommodation options.
 These quaint villages provide an opportunity to experience the island’s authentic charm away from the more tourist-centric resorts.

 Despite its popularity, public transport on Milos is not as comprehensive as you might find on other islands such as Sifnos or Paros.
-Most villages are accessible by bus, but you need to carefully plan your itinerary around its schedule to maximise sightseeing time.
+Most villages are accessible by bus, but you need to carefully plan your itinerary around the schedules to maximise sightseeing time.
 The Milos bus timetable is online here.

 If you want to explore Milos thoroughly, it’s worth hiring a vehicle for a day or two, which is plenty of time to see everything the island has to offer.
 On our recent visit in May 2024, we hired an e-bike for two days for €45 and found it a convenient and eco-friendly way of exploring the island.
 It’s also free to take bikes across to Kimolos on the small ferry–more on this later.